right-rudder/uft/src/content/blog/the-future-of-aviation-training.md

 ---
 pubDate: "September 20, 2025"
-author: Fly UFT Team
+author: Jacob Kyser
-title: "The Future of Aviation Training: How Fly UFT Prepares Tomorrow’s Pilots"
+title: "The Future of Aviation Training: How Universal Flight Training Prepares Tomorrow’s Pilots"
 description: "As aviation continues to evolve with new technology, safety standards, and career opportunities, flight schools must adapt to meet the demands of modern training.
-Fly UFT in Sarasota, Florida, combines structured FAA training with innovative approaches that prepare students not just to pass checkrides, but to thrive in the aviation industry.
+Universal Flight Training in Sarasota, Florida, combines structured FAA training with innovative approaches that prepare students not just to pass checkrides, but to thrive in the aviation industry.
 From advanced simulators to personalized instruction, UFT is committed to shaping the next generation of aviators."
 heroImage: "/blog/uft-student-solo-over-clearwater-tampa.jpg"
 readingTime: 6
 category: "Articles"